Abhishek-M-29/Causal-informed-Recommendation-System-for-Mitigating-Echo-Chambers-/README.md

 python main.py
 ```

+## Project Workflow

+The system operates in four main phases:

+1.  **Data Loading & Processing**:
+    -   Ingests user behavior logs and news metadata.
+    -   Constructs feature tensors: User History ($U$), Item Features ($I$), Action/Rank ($A$), and Outcomes ($Y_{click}$, $Y_{diversity}$).

+2.  **Causal Discovery**:
+    -   Uses the **GES (Greedy Equivalence Search)** algorithm to learn the causal structure of the data.
+    -   Applies **Tiered Constraints** to ensure logical directionality (e.g., User Features cause Clicks, not vice versa).
+    -   *Goal*: Identify which features actually drive diversity and engagement.

+3.  **Counterfactual Reasoning**:
+    -   Trains a neural network to estimate the **Causal Effect** of recommending a specific item to a specific user.
+    -   Predicts the *potential* diversity score if an item *were* to be recommended (Counterfactual).

+4.  **Reinforcement Learning (RL)**:
+    -   Trains an **Actor-Critic** agent.
+    -   **Reward Function**: A weighted sum of Engagement (Click) and Diversity (Counterfactual Prediction).
+    -   *Goal*: Learn a policy that maximizes this composite reward, breaking the filter bubble.

-## Data
+## Data & Mock Data Generation

 The project is configured to automatically generate **mock data** (`data/news.tsv`, `data/behaviors.tsv`) if the MIND dataset is not found.

+-   **Why Mock Data?** To allow the system to run immediately without downloading the large MIND dataset.
-- The mock data generator creates diverse user preferences and news categories to ensure statistical validity for Causal Discovery.
+-   **Diversity & Variance**: The mock data generator creates diverse user preferences and news categories.
+It specifically introduces variance in subcategories and user history to ensure the data is statistically valid for Causal Discovery (preventing "Singular Matrix" errors caused by perfect multicollinearity).
-- To use the real [MIND Dataset](https://msnews.github.io/), download and place `news.tsv` and `behaviors.tsv` in the `data/` folder.
+-   **Real Data**: To use the real [MIND Dataset](https://msnews.github.io/), download and place `news.tsv` and `behaviors.tsv` in the `data/` folder.

+## Troubleshooting

+-   **Graphviz Error**: If you see a message about "Graphviz binary not found", it means the system cannot generate the high-quality causal graph image.
+The app will automatically fallback to a NetworkX visualization, which is fully functional but less pretty.
+To fix this, install Graphviz on your OS and add it to your PATH.
+-   **Singular Matrix Error**: This occurs if the dataset has columns with zero variance or perfect correlation.
+The current `mock_data.py` is tuned to prevent this.
+If you use your own data, ensure features are not perfectly collinear.

 ## Key Features
 - **Causal Discovery**: Uses the GES algorithm to discover causal relationships between User features, Item features, and Outcomes (Click, Diversity).